rbowsley/lamplighthelp/source/16-7-2_Adding_and_Editing_Profile_Custom_Tabs_and_Fields.markdown

 ![Setting the tab name](16.7.2c.png)

-- Complete the pop-up box:
+Complete the pop-up box:
    - Text - this will be the title of the field that appears in the profile.
    - Type of {{person}} - you must choose what type or types of {{person}} this new field is for.
 If you do not choose anything here then the new tab will not be visible on any profiles.
    - Roles - you can also choose to limit this tab to {{people}}, {{org}}s or {{family}} (if they are used in your system) with particular roles.
    - Restrict the field - ticking this means that only operators with a Manager or Administration level of access will be able to see the field and its contents.
    - Projects - if you have more than one project in your system, you can choose to share this tab so that it is also visible in other projects.
 When tabs and fields are shared, it is possible to report information across projects.

-- Once you have finished, click the 'save' button in the bottom right corner.
-- You will now see the details you’ve added in the middle box.
+Once you have finished, click the 'save' button in the bottom right corner.
+You will now see the details you’ve added in the middle box.

 ![New Tab Details](16.7.2d.png)

 **Whenever you create a new tab it is essential to add at least one field immediately, even if you later remove it.
 If you do not do this the tab will save, so it will show in the profile, but you will not be able to edit or delete it in system admin.**

 #### Adding Fields (the Middle Column)

 When you click on a tab in the left-hand column, the middle column will show you a list of the fields in that tab.

-- To add a new field to a tab, click the 'click to add' button at the bottom of the column in the middle box.
+To add a new field to a tab:

+- click the 'click to add' button at the bottom of the column in the middle box.

 ![Add a Field to a Tab](16.7.2e.png)

-- The box on the right-hand side of the screen will then open.
+The box on the right-hand side of the screen will then open.
 - In the right column, double click over the text 'Field name: click to add'.

 ![Adding a new field](16.7.2f.png)

-- A pop-up box will open.
+A pop-up box will open.
 Complete the details with:

    - The title of the field (this is the text you will see next to the field in the new tab).
    - Which type of profiles it will be applicable to (both the type of {{person}} and the role.
 It is important that you fill these in, or the field will not be visible in any profiles.
    - The type of field required.
 For more on types of field see [16.7.1 Custom Fields in Profiles](/help/index/p/16.7.1).